alecyu123/bluff-bot/README.md

 ├── mod-RLCard         <- Modified RLCard Library
 │   └── rlcard         <- New RLCard
 │
-├── simulations        <- Exploration of RLCard, agent architectures (DQN, VAEDQN), and experiment results │   ├── blackjack          <- Blackjack game and agent exploration │   ├── bluffgame          <- DQN, VAEDQN, LSTMVAEDQN experiments and evaluation against random agents, human agents, each other
+├── simulations        <- Exploration of RLCard, agent architectures (DQN, VAEDQN), and experiment results (run the experiments folder in bluffgame to reproduce results!)
+│   ├── blackjack          <- Blackjack game and agent exploration
+│   ├── bluffgame          <- DQN, VAEDQN, LSTMVAEDQN experiments and evaluation against random agents, human agents, each other
 │   ├── leduc              <- Leduc game and agent exploration